 Discover Powerful Smile Transformations with Dental Bridges

 Join countless other patients who have experienced improved chewing and aesthetic appearance by restoring their smiles with dental bridges!
 Discover a transformation that will have you smiling more than you have in years; if you are missing teeth, you may be an ideal candidate for a bridge.
-Dr. Middelhof and Dr. Guzman are leading experts in all types of customized dental bridges, and have helped our patients realize a whole new outlook on life with their smile transformation expertise.
+Dr. Middelhof is a top leading expert in all types of customized dental bridges, and have helped our patients realize a whole new outlook on life with their smile transformation expertise.

 If you are missing a tooth (or several teeth), you may experience shifting in the position of your remaining teeth, suffer with difficulty chewing and speaking, and have an undesirable sunken facial appearance.
 Dentists note that missing teeth can eventually lead to jaw and joint problems that are painful and costly to treat.
 Don’t wait another day to transform your life and your smile with a dental bridge!